-Music 220b | CCRMA / Stanford University | Ge Wang
+Music 220b | Ge Wang

 Here are some basic properties of musical sound; precisely controlling the parameters related to them is where programmability can really shine.
-By the way, not everything has to change all the time - but it can be helpful to have considered each of these...
+By the way, not everything has to change all the time - but often at least one thing...